 Accounts receivable are carried net of allowances for estimated non-receipt of patient co-payment and deductible obligations and allowances for uncollectible accounts.
 We believe all accounts receivable in excess of the allowance are fully collectible.
 We do not accrue interest on a majority of the past due accounts receivable.
 We determine when accounts become past due on a customer by customer basis.
 If accounts receivables in excess of the provided allowance are determined uncollectible, they are charged to expense in the quarter that determination is made and accounts receivable are written off after all collection efforts have failed.
 A portion of our claims to Medicare are initially denied, and enter the appeals process, where many are ultimately reviewed by an Administrative Law Judge.
-After final adjudication of all claims, approximately 90% are approved.
-Historically, we successfully appealed 90% of our initial Medicare denials.
+After final adjudication of all claims, approximately 90% of the claims submitted are approved (this is on a number of claims, not a dollars claimed, basis).
+Historically, we successfully appealed 90% of our initial Medicare claims denials.
 The appeal process can be lengthy, lasting more than a year in most cases.
 Accordingly, we classify a portion of our Medicare accounts receivable as non-current based on our experience with Medicare.

 As an alternative to individual appeals, Medicare may seek to settle a number of outstanding appeals at one time through a settlement conference.
 On September 3, 2015, we entered into a settlement agreement with the Centers for Medicare and Medicaid Services, or CMS, for 247 claims, representing approximately \$1.46 million of original claims based on the Medicare allowable rates, in which we had submitted a request for an Administrative Law Judge hearing in 2013.
-The settlement entitles us to receive a payment of approximately \$0.85 million no later than January 21, 2016.
-The settlement will result in a reduction of \$0.85 million in our accounts receivable for shipment of products to patients covered by Medicare.
+The settlement entitled us to receive a payment of approximately \$0.85 million no later than January 21, 2016.
+We received this full amount during the fourth quarter of 2015.
+The settlement will result in a reduction in the fourth quarter of 2015 of \$0.82 million in our accounts receivable for shipment of products to patients covered by Medicare.
 The settlement was part of a pilot program, facilitated by the Office of Medicare Hearings and Appeals, to address a backlog of overdue claims awaiting Administrative Law Judge adjudication.
 Because the settlement is part of a pilot program, we cannot predict whether we will be able to conclude future settlements with Medicare or achieve settlements on similar terms.
 Any future settlement of claims for amounts less than the corresponding amounts receivable would result in a write off.